 - you have a change of circumstances that affects your current benefits

 However, if you live in supported accommodation or are of Pension Credit age, you should claim existing benefits.

 Things you need to do before you apply

 Universal Credit is an online service so you will need access to a computer and the internet.
-There are a number of digital hubs across the city which can help you get online.
+There are a number of organisations across the city which can help you get online.